ionux/doc/talk.md

 # Script

-Script is a simple, stack based, byte-code language.
+Script is a simple stack based, byte-code language.
 There are three types of opcodes:

   * those which push data to the stack
   * flow control